evelindsayyy/evelindsayyy/README.md

 ### Hi, I'm Grace (Luman) Zhan 👋

 CS @ Duke (minor in Machine Learning & AI), building and evaluating LLM systems.
-I like taking an AI feature end to end — building it, proving it works, and improving the model behind it.
+I like taking an AI feature end-to-end — building it, proving it works, and improving the model behind it.
 Targeting **Summer 2027 AI/ML internships**.

  **Currently:** model-evaluation & alignment work at Duke Code+ (LLM-as-judge + execution-based scoring, QLoRA-DPO) and sickle-cell-disease data research at the Duke Global Health Institute.